 This is a good-as-they-get resort in every area—accommodations, service, amenities, and cuisine.
 New restaurants include Mowry & Cotton, with modern American offerings prepared using the bold cooking techniques of fire, coal, and smoke; and The Phoenician Tavern, located at the golf clubhouse and serving upscale pub favorites.
 J&G Steakhouse, located on the fifth floor with some of the best views in the Valley, also received a refresh in summer 2018.
 Much as we savored sitting in the picturesque Thirsty Camel lounge, named a 2019 World’s Best Hotel Bar by Forbes Travel Guide, we also enjoyed such little luxuries as sampling signature pastries at The Marketplace, or strolling around the lovely two-acre Cactus Garden.
 Even the little things here are big treats.

 So is Arizona.
-In just over a week visiting The Grand Canyon State we felt we had journeyed through the Old West and to the lap of luxury and experienced some truly great wonders along the trail.
+In just over a week of visiting The Grand Canyon State, we felt we had journeyed through the Old West and to the lap of luxury and experienced some truly great wonders along the trail.

 If You Go